Cross Country Wireless SDR-4+ Special Edition general coverage receiver

 The SDR-4+ receiver Quick Start Guide v1.6 can be downloaded as a PDF file here .

 The SDR-4+ setup program can be downloaded as a zip file here .
 This installer program stores the USB drivers in a folder C:/SDR-4+ and places the ExtIO files in the HDSDR and Winrad folders in Program Files and Program Files (x86).
-When the SDR-4+ receiver is plugged in for the first time direct the driver installation wizard to C:/SDR-4+/Driver and the USB driver will load automatically if the PC is in Administrator mode.

 The SDR program we recommend for first time users of SDR receivers is HDSDR which can be downloaded here .

 Authors of SDR software programs or other radio programs can add support for the SDR-4+ to their software using the SDR-4+ interface specification.

 Existing owners of SDR-4+ receivers can have their receivers upgraded to the new Special Edition specification.
 Contact us via email@example.com for more details.